lvgl/docs_old/en/overview/file-system.md

 ```
 # File system

-LittlevGL has File system abstraction module which enables to attache any type of file system.
+LittlevGL has File system abstraction module which enables to attache any type of file systems.
 The file system are identified by a letter.
 For example if the SD card is associated with letter`'S'` a file can be reached like `""S:path/to/file.txt`.

 ## Add a driver